- Our commitments

 Founded in 1996, the Cynotechnical Unit is an integral part of the emergency services of the Luxembourg Red Cross.
 It is a valuable tool in the search for missing persons, both on the national territory and in neighbouring countries.
 At this level, it maintains an intense and permanent collaboration with the Red Cross Ambulance Service.

-With its phenomenal “working tool”, the highly specialized rescue dog, the Cynotechnical Unit is involved both in the surface search for missing persons and in the location of living victims buried under rubble of any kind.
+With its “working tool”, highly specialized rescue dogs, the Cynotechnical Unit is involved both in the surface search for missing persons and in the location of living victims buried under rubble of any kind.
 20 dogs make up the team (German shepherds, labradors, border collies, etc.).

 At the national level, the Cynotechnical Unit works in close collaboration with the emergency response services (“Administration des Services de Secours“), the Police, as well as professional and volunteer fire brigades.